codecaine-zz/python_std_examples/standard_library_documents/File and Directory Access/shutil - High-level file operations.md

 - **Permissions:** When copying or moving files, ensure that the user has the necessary permissions to perform these actions.
 - **Error Handling:** Consider adding error handling to manage exceptions such as file not found errors or permission denied errors.
 - **Security:** Be cautious with `shutil.move` and `shutil.rmtree` when dealing with user inputs or paths from untrusted sources.
+- **Symbolic Links:** When copying directories, use the `symlinks` parameter in `shutil.copytree` to control whether to copy symbolic links as links or as the actual files they point to.
+- **Path Validation:** Always validate and sanitize paths to avoid directory traversal vulnerabilities and other security issues.

 These examples should provide a good starting point for using the `shutil` module in Python.